MysteryPancake/Houdini-Fun/NDC.md

 addpoint(0, camPos);
 ```

-`{0.5, 0.5, 0}` is technically more correct, but it gives the same result.
+`{0.5, 0.5, 0}` is technically more correct, but gives the same result.

 <br clear="left"/>